Adrian Mourby: Career

-In June 2017 Icon Press published two books based on Mourby's travels round the world "Rooms of One's Own" focussed on places where great works of literature were written.
-Its sequel, "Rooms with a View" told the story of 50 grand hotels around the world.
-"Rooms of One's Own " was Highly Commended in the 2018 British Guild of Travel Writers Awards in the Best Narrative Travel Book category.
+In June 2017 Icon Press published two books based on Mourby's travels round the world.
+Rooms of One's Own focussed on places where great works of literature were written; its sequel Rooms with a View told the story of 50 grand hotels around the world.
+Rooms of One's Own was highly commended in the 2018 British Guild of Travel Writers Awards in the Best Narrative Travel Book category.

-In January 2019 Mourby was Writer in Residence on Ocean Drive, Miami a post sponsored by The Betsy Hotel.
-In the Summer of 2019 he was guest lecturer on a number of opera tours of Italy with even more tours lined up in 2020.
-As a writer on opera and travel- two things that abruptly ceased in 2020- Mourby saw a career that had become too busy suddenly implode during the Covid lockdowns.
-He continued to write about Greece- and even managed to visit twice during 2020- but he returned to writing fiction in the quiet months of that lost year and wrote the novel Flora Antiparos.